MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/Static Programs/DIVs Abstracting/ReadMe.txt

 Ideas
 Further Abstraction, procedure: drawing same shape backwards
 - subtraction instead of addition (multiply by -1)
-- including a term is x1
+- including a term is x1 (parameter declared as param, then initialed with single-If
+  - declare
+  - if includeParam =0 then 0
+  - else If includeParam =1 then 1
+  - else catch all for parameter error

 - excluding a term is x0

 - one formula to send parameters to